Damp and Condensation

 Damp properties cause misery for thousands of households across the UK.
 Figures from the English Housing Survey show 4% of the estimated 23 million households in England are experiencing damp problems in at least one room of their home.

 ‘Damp’ is a general term which covers a range of different issues connected to excess moisture.
-It is important to establish what the source of the problem is exactly, and its origin and this is where Nuven Surveyors can help.
+It is important to establish what the source of the problem is exactly, and its origin.
+This is where Nuven Surveyors can help.

 If dampness is just occurring at the bottom of a wall, the issue may be rising damp.
 This is where ground water moves up through the house due to capillary action.
 However, this is often misdiagnosed and may be remedied by something as simple as lowering external ground levels.